 Or, you might enrich software solutions made for tracking stock markets or detecting fake news, for instance, with trends and patterns in public opinion and consumer conversations.
 Thus, you’d get a wholesome and real-time overview of all the aspects that might affect your area of work.

 The opportunity to provide relevant contextual information is probably the most important aspect of media monitoring data as it truly empowers informed decision-making processes.

 If you’re thinking about a media monitoring API, you might want to check out our very own solution.
 It boasts:

 - 100+ million online sources

 - Coverage in all languages

 All the data available in your account, such as mentions and reports, are also available for receiving using API.
 Do note that due to the Terms of service of certain social media networks, the extent of available social media data can vary.

 As for the general rate limits, up to 10 API requests can be done per second, or 100 requests per 60 seconds.
 You can access the API if you have an Enterprise plan or higher.
 As with all paid plans, it includes an unlimited number of keywords, users, and data reports.

-To get all the documentation and instructions, all you need to do is sign up and get in touch with your dedicated Account Manager who will help you with the process of implementing the API.
+To get all the documentation and instructions, all you need to do is book a demo and get in touch with your dedicated Account Manager who will help you with the process of implementing the API.

 All in all, a media monitoring API is the one to rule them all